ton-society/grants-program/announcements/liquidity award program.md

 Additional guidelines are set in place to prevent cheating.
 Here are some examples that will be considered:

-- Active uesrs (MAU example below)
+- Active users (MAU example below)
   - Tier 1: 5,000 - 20,000
   - Tier 2: 50,000 - 100,000
   - Tier 3: 120,000+